Constraint: sanitize on ingest and output

 - But it’s already prepared to be exported into CSV without additional escaping (as a joke).

-- Probably the most underrated point: This process is more like data transformation than sanitization.
+- The underrated point: this process is closer to data transformation than sanitization.

 # Verdict: elegant under real constraints